anjo-hsr/CHATTeR/README.md

     [mode] [username] [etherAddress]                              [optional: bPort]
     master root       0xc0a71f7eb1a04a867a65022021f962b3a65a40a5  5000
     ```
-3. Start each other person of interest.
+3. Start each other _Person of Interest_ if needed.
 The default local Port for TomP2P is :5000.
-If multiple instances per client
+If multiple instances
-would be needed use the optional local Port syntax's to start on different ports:
+per client would be needed use the optional local Port syntax's to start on different ports:
     ```
     [mode] [username] [etherAddress]                              [optional: bPort] [user@rHost:rPort]    [optional: fPort]
     client harold     0x2329edfb5a326f1f6daf6cec37e50e7cc9f9b151  5001              root@127.0.0.1:5000